Blog

 For people who don’t need the money yet, such as those who inherited an IRA subject to RMDs but are still working, you can transfer shares equivalent to the RMD amount to a Brokerage account.
 That allows you to satisfy the RMD but keep the money invested.
 Let's go through this strategy.

-6 Estate Planning Mistakes to Fix Now
+6 Estate Planning Mistakes and How to Fix them

 Estate Planning is something we all need to do regardless of net worth or personal situation.
 Your loved ones bear the burden of your mistakes - whether that is high probate fees, delays in receiving their inheritance, or hurt feelings that can destroy relationships.
 Here are the most common mistakes and how to avoid them.